Howl’s Moving Castle (Studio Ghibli Official Website) is a globally beloved animated feature film directed by Hayao Miyazaki, released in 2004.

 Witch of the Waste’s Basic Information

-A witch who relentlessly pursues Howl after he “got involved with her” in the past.
+A terrifying, immensely powerful witch who relentlessly stalks Howl after he “approached her” in the past and subsequently abandoned her.

 Calcifer | Voice Actor: Billy Crystal